 The Home Run Travel Club is excited to announce our next big adventure to one of the most passionate baseball nations on the planet: Japan.

 The tour is still in the early stages but we expect it to run in mid to late May 2027.
-Our provisional route includes Tokyo, Kyoto, Hiroshima and Osaka, with direct flights, handpicked hotels, rail between cities and multiple games included.
+Our provisional route includes Tokyo, Kyoto, Osaka and Hiroshima, with direct flights, handpicked hotels, rail travel between cities and multiple games included.

 12 NIGHTS • 4 CITIES • MULTIPLE GAMES